“The defendant works at…”

 ** It’s truly baffling– clients routinely say to me (with a straight face, no less!) to “just tell the Chinese to (do XYZ…).”
 I even had opposing counsel make that argument in a hearing once.
 The judge audibly giggled.
 IT DOESN’T WORK THAT WAY, FOLKS.

-Author’s Note: This post was almost about The Munsters, but Fred is just funnier than Herman.
+Author’s Note: This post was almost about The Munsters (they lived at 1313 Mockingbird Lane, Herman worked at the funeral parlor…), but Fred Flintstone is objectively funnier than Herman Munster.